MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 * Are there any mathematical equations/scientific notations in the document?
 * Are there bullets or meaningful indentations?

-The answers to these questions helps you identify the document structure, determine your chunking approach, and identify content to chunk and what not to.
+The answers to these questions help you identify the document structure, determine your chunking approach, and identify content to chunk and what not to.

 ## Next steps